kwhite2/workshoptestrepo/README.md

-# workshoptestrepo
-for testing stuff in the workshop for my own use
+# RU-N Introduction to GitHub for Academic Writing

 ## Introduction: Why you might not want to use GitHub for your writing.